 The National Academy of Sciences (NAS) review was completed in 2013.
 The report confirmed all of the deficits in management ( the report stated decisions were based on assertion and not science, pointed out current practices were compounding problems and not rectifying historic flaws, etc).
 The report confirmed most of our allegations in litigation that was pending.
 BLM conceded that they were deficient.
 We began to address “how to fix that” with the NV state office (named in the suit).

-At Fish Creek BLM said they had no choice but to work within the over 30 year old land use plan, that they had said they were amending since 2010.
-BLM then created an open and flexible roundup EA in 2014, post NAS review.
+At Fish Creek BLM said they had no choice but to work within the over 30 year old land use plan (that they had said they were amending since 2010).
+BLM then created a flexible roundup EA in 2014, post NAS review.
 The EA was supposed to be followed with an HMAP that would guide the actions in the EA toward rectifying flaws in the land use plan: boundary lines, waters, AML and forage. (neither the land use plan revision, nor the HMAP, ever happened).

 In 2015 the BLM did a roundup that represented the “in between” the old and the new.
 A final helicopter roundup that was supposed to set the stage to rectify data, water, forage, AML and the creation of an HMAP that held a scientific genetic baseline for preservation.
 (The 2015 operation included DNA testing on nearly 80% of the herd to create a mathematical measurable to determine appropriate actions in coming years.
 In the 2020 announcement, BLM only notes an insufficient 2005 DNA testing, completely ignoring the extra money spent in 2015.
 Did they lose the file?)